Skip navigation

 As branches grew ever larger in the late 1980s and 1990s, architects recognised a greater need to enliven expanses of plain brickwork with art.
 At Warlingham in Surrey, ‘JS Journal’ noted, customers were ‘welcomed by a splash of colour at the entrance where a 155,000-piece mosaic charts the changes in Sainsbury’s through its 125 year history’.
 The same technique was used at Biggleswade to produce a vibrant composition showing local birdlife.

 At other branches artists used the ubiquitous brickwork in their designs.
 Examples include Wilmslow, which illustrated the local legend of the wizard of Alderley Edge, and Doncaster, where horse racing’s St Leger Stakes was the subject of one of four brick friezes.
-Richard Kindersley, well known for his lettering as well as sculpture, created a piece for Northfleet branch in Kent incorporating everything from Roman influences to watercress picking and the local cement industry.
+Richard Kindersley, well known for his lettering as well as sculpture, created a piece for Pepper Hill branch in Kent incorporating everything from Roman influences to watercress picking and the local cement industry.

 Freestanding sculptures